oracle/weblogic-deploy-tooling/documentation/4.0/content/samples/odl-model.md

 Oracle Diagnostic Logging (ODL) can be configured and updated with Create Domain, Update Domain, and Deploy Applications Tools, starting with WDT release 1.5.2.
 ODL configuration is supported only for offline mode in WDT.
 ODL configuration is not added when a model is created using the Discover Domain Tool.
-This example shows how some common configuration elements can be represented in the model.
+This example shows how some common configuration elements can be represented in the model. **NOTE**: The Deploy Applications Tool is deprecated in WDT 4.0.0.

 ```yaml
 resources: